 Finalize your budget

 Remember that a budget which may make sense for one home builder may equate to something different with another builder.
-First, be sure you are fully aware of the base choices your home builder provides as a standard and what that does and does not include.
+First, be sure you are fully aware of the base choices your home builder provides as standard and what that does and does not include.
 While some builder executives use lots of ‘builder-speak’ during initial meetings that sounds good for the wallet and appeals to the eye, too often we hear stories of builders gauging customers for altering or customizing interior features such as room sizes and interior wall placements.
 Know what it is that you feel comfortable spending and precisely how much you are willing to deviate above your budget.
-Most importantly, hire professional custom home builders like the one from custom home builder ballarat to ensure excellent work.

 Exterior and Structural Design

 Custom designed home floor-plans, additions or changes should be discussed, drafted and approved prior to signing the contract, or informally approved and signed shortly thereafter.
 Often custom home builders want to charge significant fees for having a floor-plan custom designed, but some builders will roll the cost of architectural drafting of your custom designed plan back into the price of the home once a customer signs a final contract.
 Many builders have a few signature home design plans with different exterior styles and visually unique characteristics that customers can choose from.
 True custom home builders will allow you to take these signature designs and change them, blend them, or outright not use them at all.
-Another important structural option to consider is a basement or crawlspace where a hydrovac company will be used.
+Another important structural option to consider is a basement or crawlspace.
 While some concrete contractors keep options for basements or crawlspaces limited, others have no problem allowing for a full Concrete Paver Installation as long as that properties’ water table can support it.
 While full basements are appealing to many families, some home buyers receive the same storage space benefit with a lesser cost by simply expanding the crawlspaces to 5 feet in height.
 And of course you should make a proper roof, windows and siding, just make sure that you contact the right siding installation services so that the exterior of your home will have great end results.
 I used this contractor last time to get my roof fixed and it’s been three years, and I have not faced even a single issue due to their excellent service.
-So make sure to only hire professional and experienced roofing contractors.
-You could also contact C&D Brooklyn Roofers to check what they can suggest.
+You could aslo contact C&D Brooklyn Roofers to check what they can suggest.
 Hail damaged roof repair or any damage resulting from natural disasters is covered by the home insurance.
 All of these options should be on the table when building a custom home, and it is worthwhile to discuss all of this with your builder prior to signing your contract, if you do not own a home insurance policy be sure to get one before staring any home projects .

 Spend some time evaluating the spaces you would get a lot of use from inside your new custom home.
 “How many bedrooms do we need with storage?
 How many baths do we want?
 What have we always dreamt of having in our next home?”
 Here is a little pro tip: it is very good to ask yourselves these things and then add them to your wants vs needs list.
 Some people are avid wine connoisseurs and require a wine cellar.
 Instead of having a second bedroom downstairs, that square footage should be able to be reallocated to give you that wine cellar (and perhaps a larger living room.)
 And, of course, there is the ease factor as well: you do not want to spend time after the home closing to work on your new home.
 The home builder you select should be working with you to customize your interior layout with respect to your rooms and room sizes and of course all of your self storage needs, so that on the day you move in your home is precisely the way you envision it to be and stay for years.